Create a Dimensioned Metric

 - Tags (are referred to as Topics in Versions prior to 5.1): Tags / Topics are used to relate elements to each other for purposes of identifying similar Charts when the See Related drop-down list in the Metric Viewer is populated allowing a more in-depth analysis of trends.
 For details refer to: Create a Topic / Tag

-Next: Access the Metrics to Chart tab
+Next: Access the Data tab

 2. Define Data Collection parameters